voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--profile"></a>`bareos::director::profile`

-The Profile Resource defines a set of ACLs.
-Console Resources can be tight to one or more profiles, making it easier to use a common set of ACLs.
+Defines a set of ACLs.
+Console Resources can be tied to one or more profiles, making it easier to use a common set of ACLs.

 #### Parameters